lowRISC/opentitan/hw/ip/rv_dm/doc/rv_dm.md

 The debug system implements execution-based debug according to the RISC-V Debug Specification.
 Most interactions between the core and the debug system are performed through the debug memory, a bus-exposed memory.
 The memory needs to be accessible from the core instruction *and* data interfaces.
-A full memory map is part of the [PULP Debug System documentation](../../../vendor/pulp_riscv_dbg/doc/debug-system.md).
+A full memory map is part of the [PULP RISC-V Debug System Documentation](../../../vendor/pulp_riscv_dbg/doc/debug-system.md).

 ```verilog
 input  tlul_pkg::tl_h2d_t tl_d_i,